 A bad movie plot or bad story-wise is not the fault of the actor whatsoever they are just playing a role.

 I have seen people try to discredit Kane's performance by calling him overrated....and People who use the word "Overrated" are the ones who clearly don't know the definition so the definition of Overrated is "having a higher opinion of (someone or something) than is deserved."

 The argument of "Omg Kane Hodder is so overrated." because he played the role more than once is illogical to what the actual "overrated" definition is....due to the fact that it's like saying Haruo Nakajima is overrated for Playing Godzilla 12 times through 12 movies.....or like saying Robert Englund is Overrated for playing Freddy Krueger more than once, or even saying Keanu Reeves sucks as John Wick because he played the role Three times.

 So if you are saying/claiming in an argument that because Kane Hodder played Jason Voorhees 4 times makes him overrated then by your own default logic any and all actors you like that keeps reprising a role is by default overrated meaning you calling your own favorite actor/actress a one-trick pony.

 Plus during that time Friday the 13th Part 7: The New Blood was given bad criticism but still almost gave the same box office as Part 6: Jason lives so how is the film or the actor who played Jason overrated? it's illogical and ignorant to say it.

-A bad movie doesn't mean an actor's performance is the reason for it...People had said "Oh Jason isn't supposed to be this or that! he should be invulnerable to this or that." is just what WE expect vs what the director and writer wanted but in instances, Kane Hodder made his own persona his own version of Jason.
+A bad movie doesn't mean an actor's performance is the reason for it...People had said, "Oh Jason isn't supposed to be this or that! he should be invulnerable to this or that."
+This is just what WE expect as fans vs what the director and writer wanted but in instances, Kane Hodder made his own persona his own version of Jason.